fenago/automation-anywhere-course/lab_guides/md/Lab_12.md

 ========================================================

-In the previous lab, we looked at Excel and what can be automated.
-You learned about the two packages available and how Automation Anywhere bots work with Excel.
-Our walk-through included looping through datasets, inserting columns, sorting data, and adding formulas.
-We will be applying what you have already learned about Excel in this lab.

 In this lab, we will continue working with applications as we learn about how tasks with Word can be automated.
 This lab will take a different approach: we will build a bot that performs a complete user